Nitload-NSI/StgSharp/ReadMe.md

 - **Dialogue System**: User interaction and input handling
 - **Terminal Graphics**: Text-based UI rendering

-> Note: The legacy Script module has been superseded by RegularAnalysis.
-The Model module is under refactoring and is currently out of the core framework.
+> Note: `StgSharp.Script` is planned as a consumer of NGRA and has not started yet.
+Its existing EXPRESS sources belong to the earlier implementation. `StgSharp.Model` is currently an empty placeholder while its design is being reconsidered.

 ## Key Features